apita1423/cosmoschronicles_pp5/README.md

 ### Tools Used

-- VSCode - IDE used to create both Cosmos Chronicles' frontend and backend.
+- [VSCode](https://code.visualstudio.com/) - IDE used to create both Cosmos Chronicles' frontend and backend.
-- Github - To store the Cosmos Chronicles Repo.
+- [Github](https://github.com/) - To store the Cosmos Chronicles Repo.
-- Font Awesome - Icons used throughout the project.
+- [Font Awesome](https://fontawesome.com/) - Icons used throughout the project.
-- Balsamiq - Used to create the wireframes.
+- [Balsamiq](https://balsamiq.com/) - Used to create the wireframes.
-- Pexel - Images used for the posts.
+- [Pexel](https://www.pexels.com/) - Images used for the posts.
-- NASA PhotoJournal - Used for the images of Saturn and Titan.
-[NASA Photjournal](https://photojournal.jpl.nasa.gov/)
+- [NASA Photjournal](https://photojournal.jpl.nasa.gov/) - Used for the images of Saturn and Titan.
-- Coolors - Used to pick colours.
+- [Coolors](https://coolors.co/) - Used to pick colours.
-- CSS Gradient - Used to great the colours gradient for the background.
-[CSS Gradient](https://cssgradient.io/)
+- [CSS Gradient](https://cssgradient.io/) - Used to great the colours gradient for the background.
-- Canva - Used for the design of the logo, notfound page image, and astronomical clock image.
+- [Canva](https://www.canva.com/en_gb/) - Used for the design of the logo, notfound page image, and astronomical clock image.
-- ChatGPT - Used for About Us, News, and Events content.
+- [ChatGPT](https://chatgpt.com/auth/login) - Used for About Us, News, and Events content.
-- AmIResponsive - Used for the responsive image in README.
+- [AmIResponsive](https://ui.dev/amiresponsive) - Used for the responsive image in README.
-- ResponsiveTestTool - Used to test the site in various sizes.
-[ResponsiveTestTool](https://responsivetesttool.com/)
+- [ResponsiveTestTool](https://responsivetesttool.com/) - Used to test the site in various sizes.

 ## 🔭 Testing